Description of the property’s current condition and current use(s):

 Water access description:

 There is a well which is fine for animals and the house.
 There is no infrastructure in place for irrigation.
 The soil holds water well and is on a slope so it is well drained.
-I may drill a well at the top of the property to gravity feed down the slope.
 Water is easy to find in this area.
 There is a small spring that surfaces at the top of the property and at the bottom in two places.
 I suspect any of those could be made into a pond.
 There are small year round ponds in the woods from an old shale excavation operation.
 They always have water in them, but might not be big enough to use for irrigation.
 I do not know how fast they would replenish.

 30x96 green house is currently used to allow shelter for animals in the winter.
-A couple of small sheds are used for pigs and chickens, but could be used for storage.
+A couple of small sheds are used for chickens, but could be used for storage.

 Farmer housing description: